Many Roads Lead to Lithium: Formation Pathways For Lithium-Rich Red Giants: Abstract

 \section{Abstract}

 Stellar models predict that lithium (Li) inside a star is destroyed during the first dredge-up phase, yet 1.2\% of red giant stars are \lirich.
 We aim to uncover possible origins of this population, by analysing \total Li-rich giants (A(Li) $\geq$ 1.5) in \galah\ DR3.
-To expose peculiar traits of \lirich stars, we construct a reference sample of \lin (\dg) stars with matched evolutionary state and fiducial supernova abundances.
+To expose peculiar traits of \lirich stars, we construct a reference sample of \lin (\dg) stars with matched evolutionary state and fiducial iron-peak and alpha-process abundances ([Fe/H] and [Mg/Fe]).
 Comparing \lirich and \dg spectra reveals systematic differences in the H-$\alpha$ and Ca-triplet line profiles associated with the velocity broadening measurement.
 We also find twice as many \lirich stars appear to be fast rotators (2\% with \vbr $\gtrsim 20$ \kms) compared to \dgs.
 On average, \lirich stars have higher abundances than their \dgs, for a subset of elements, and \lirich stars at the base of RGB have higher mean \sprocess abundances ($\geq 0.05$ dex for Ba, Y, Zr), relative to their \dgs.
 External mass-transfer from \textit{intermediate}$-$mass AGB companions could explain this signature.
 Additional companion analysis excludes binaries with mass ratios $\gtrsim$ 0.5 at $\gtrsim$ 7 AU.
-We also discover that highly Ba-enriched stars are missing from the \lirich population, possibly due to \textit{low}$-$mass AGB companions which preclude Li-enrichment.
 Finally, we confirm a prevalence of \lirich stars on the red clump that increases with lithium, which supports an evolutionary state mechanism for Li-enhancement.
 Multiple culprits, including binary spin-up and mass-transfer, are therefore likely mechanisms of Li-enrichment.

 \keywords{Stars: abundances --- stars: red giant --- stars: AGB --- stars: binary --- stars: evolution}